 Most people attending remotely usually have a shorter attention span, because they feel they are just like observers.
 Once you engage them, they feel part of your audience.

-For example, one engagement can look like.
-Suppose if you are delivering the company’s new year kickoff event and want to stir the audience, “For those who are with us physically, can you please turn to your partner on the left and right and say ‘We can do this!
+For example, one engagement can look like this.
+Suppose you are delivering the company’s new year kickoff event and want to stir the audience, “For those who are with us physically, can you please turn to your partner on the left and right and say ‘We can do this!
 And those who are joining us remotely, type in the chat right now and say we can do this!'”

 3. Understand camera locations and stage positioning